survivant/platformer-godot-game/README.md

-# platformer-godot-game
+# Platformer Godot Game
-Compilation of reusable mechanics in other platform games projects - Recopilación de mecánicas re-utilizables en otros proyectos de juegos de plataformas.
+This is a compilation of mechanics for Platformer Games, developvers on Godot Engine.

 Indie Libre, César León: